stevebillings/wanderbot/README.md

 # WanderBot

-A robot built on Robotic Operationg System 2 ("ROS 2") that wanders around avoiding walls and obstacles.
+A robot built on Robot Operationg System 2 ("ROS 2") that wanders around avoiding walls and obstacles.

 ## Objective

-I used this project to experiment with design approaches for both the finite state machine, and the navigation algorithm (and work on my C++ skills).
+I used this project to experiment with design approaches for both the finite state machine, and the navigation algorithm (and to work on my C++ skills).

 ## Design